Our New Homeschool Room: Take a Tour!

 You can download them for free when you subscribe to The Simple Homeschooler (no spam ever!) today!

-Just click HERE to subscribe and get your free Routine Cards Printable today!
+Just fill out the form below and get your free Routine Cards Printable today!

 Want to save this information for later?
 No worries.
 Just save it to your favorite Pinterest Board and share it with your friends and followers!

 Good tips.
 Not homeschooling per se but our school is hybrid 2 days in and 3 days home.
 Some of your ideas we’ve already done since March.
 Others I thought were great even outside of homeschooling like the chore list.
 Thanks.
 You can be sure some of these suggestions will be making it to our house in the next few weeks!
 Jenn

 That’s great to hear, Jenn!
 Good luck with your school year!

 I am new to homeschooling and am trying to learn all that I can!